 US General Medicines segment

-Allergan’s (AGN) US General Medicines segment includes products from the central nervous system franchise, the gastroenterology franchise, the women’s health franchise, the anti-infectives franchise, and the established brands franchise.
+As we discussed earlier, Allergan’s (AGN) US General Medicine segment includes the central nervous system, gastroenterology, women’s health, anti-infectives, and established brands franchise.

 During 3Q16, the revenues for the US General Medicine segment fell 4.1% to $1.49 billion—compared to $1.55 billion in 3Q15.
 The decline in its revenues was due to lower sales of Asacol HD and Namenda XR/IR.
 It was partially offset by increased sales of Linzess, Lo Loestrin, and new products Viberzi and Vraylar.

 The performance of each of the franchise for the US General Medicines segment during 3Q16 is as follows:

 - The central nervous system (or CNS) franchise is number one in Alzheimer’s products.
 The franchise reported a revenue decline of over 20% to $325.5 million during 3Q16.
 It was driven by a decline in sales of Namenda XR, Namenda IR, and Saphris.
 Namenda IR sales fell ~94.7% during 3Q16—compared to 3Q15.

 - The gastroenterology franchise reported growth of over 8.2% in revenues at $431.4 million during 3Q16—compared to $398.6 million in 3Q15.
 The gastroenterology franchise reported revenue growth for all of its products except Asacol/Delzicol.